trannamtrung1st/elFinder.Net.Core/README.md

 - Enable customization and logging by using model classes instead of directly returning the IActionResult.
 - Support more commands.
 - Follow the specification from https://github.com/Studio-42/elFinder/wiki more strictly.
-- For more example, please see the [demo project](https://github.com/trannamtrung1st/elFinder.Net.Core/tree/main/elFinder.Net.Core/elFinder.Net.Demo31).
+- For more examples, please see the [demo project](https://github.com/trannamtrung1st/elFinder.Net.Core/tree/main/elFinder.Net.Core/elFinder.Net.Demo31).